Page saved! You can go back to this later in your Diabetes and MeClose

-After being diagnosed with Type 1 diabetes at age 13, Mel took up athletics to take control of her diabetes, and hasn’t looked back.
+After being diagnosed with type 1 diabetes at age 13, Mel took up athletics to take control of her diabetes, and hasn’t looked back.
 She has gone on to compete for Wales in the 100m and 200m.
-She is also a Diabetes UK media ambassador, as well as writing her own blog and volunteering across the world.
+Now a Diabetes UK trustee, Melanie also writes her own blog and volunteers across the world.

 Nobody’s on their own with diabetes, even if it can sometimes feel like that.
 Peer support is a really great resource to people with diabetes.
 The aim of #TheBig1 is to bring people with diabetes together in a warm and friendly environment, where individuals can chat and share experiences, whilst learning more about ways of managing the condition from the speakers on the day.